xenda/pixelyhaml/README.md

 Welcome to The Adventures of Captain Awesome and this AWESOME App
 ==============================================================

-Hi Captain AwesomeI have a tons of HTMLs.
+Hi Captain Awesome, I have a tons of HTMLs.
 How do I Hamelize them?
 -----------------------------------------------------------------

 1. Clone it: